PublicDataWorks/txt-outlier-backend/docs/personalized-campaigns.md

 For convenience, you can [download a sample CSV template](sample_personalized_campaign.csv) to get started quickly.

 **Note about phone numbers**: Phone numbers can be in any format - with or without the "+" prefix.
-The system will process both formats correctly.
+The system will automatically add the "+" prefix to any phone number that doesn't already have it.

 ### 2. Import the CSV Through Supabase Dashboard

 1. Log in to your Supabase dashboard
 2. Navigate to the Table Editor
-3. Find the `personalized_campaign_messages` table
+3. Find the `campaign_personalized_recipients` table
 4. Click "Import" and select your CSV file
 5. Make sure the column names match exactly: `phone_number` and `message`
 6. Complete the import